 Review by Amber McDaniel, SJ’s Head of Content

-Why Buy Non-Toxic Dish Soaps?
+Why Buy Non Toxic Dish Soap?

+You might wonder, “Will switching to non-toxic dish soap really make a difference?”
 Unfortunately, the array of colorful, fragrant kitchen supplies we’ve become accustomed to can contain toxic ingredients that can significantly impact your health and the environment.

+Where dish soaps are concerned, this means grease-destroying enzymes, bleaching agents, surfactants, preservatives, and other harsh chemicals.
 These compounds enter our waterways and affect human health, with some linked to allergic reactions, skin irritation, or even cancer.

 More concerning still is that dishwashing detergents and other cleaning products in the United States are not required by federal law to list the ingredients.